-What is more exciting than reading your GRE prep books and preparing yourself for a standardized test?
+What is more exciting than reading your prep books and preparing yourself for the GRE?
 Well…a lot of things.
 However, it is likely that if you are reading this, you are planning to take the GRE to go onto graduate school.
 The GRE test is a general knowledge computer exam.
 But how is the GRE structured?

 How Is the GRE Structured?

-The GRE general test is one that tests several components in the following order:
+The GRE general test tests several components in the following order:

 - Analytical Writing Section